Views from energy professionals

 The EI College is made up of professional and pre-professional members from three different EI member grades: Fellow (FEI), Member (MEI) and Associate Member (AMEI).
-A stratified random sample is taken from among EI members living in the UK to give everyone a chance to participate and to refresh the College each year.
-By joining the College, members are agreeing to share their expertise over the course of the year by completing the Barometer survey, and other research and consultation activities.
+The survey is circulated among EI members living in the UK to give everyone a chance to participate and to refresh the College each year.
+By joining the College, members are agreeing to share their expertise over the course of the year by completing the Barometer survey, and through other research and consultation activities.
 Participation is voluntary.

 About the survey

 The survey questions are designed by the EI Knowledge Service (EIKS), under the guidance of the EI’s Energy Advisory Panel and other industry experts.
 Some questions are repeated annually to track trends over time; others cover topical subjects that change year-on-year.
 The survey focuses on the UK energy system and encompasses a wide range of topics including UK energy policy effects, climate change targets and global energy prices.